Accurex/CropMS/README.md

 The system displays the data it logged on a nicely designed, simple user interface which can be accessed using a web browser.
 The interface also gives users options to set the triggering events.
 All the data are read from and written to a Firebase realtime database.

 After developing and manufacturing the system, I presented it to hobbyists and farmers and asked them to rate the feasibility of the device, and received pretty positive feedbacks.
-So this is definitely a **_work in progress_**; I will continue improving it according to those feedbacks.
+Although feedbacks are positive, I think that there are still things which can be improved such as the device's form factor, or the manufacturing quality (by the use of PCBs).
+So this a **_work in progress_**.

 I also wrote a research paper covering all the details, from implementation to testing and results (including the ratings of the testers).
 You can find it [here](https://www.academia.edu/40470846/Modular_and_Affordable_Crop_Monitoring_System).